QUT-Digital-Observatory/youte/README.md

 - search endpoint costs 100 units per request
 - video, channel, commentThread, and comment endpoints each costs 1 unit per request

 Free accounts get an API quota cap of 10,000 units per project per day, which resets at midnight Pacific Time.
-Hence the default maximum quota value is set to be 10,000 in youte.
+Hence the default maximum quota value is set to be 10,000 in `youte`.

 At present, you can only check your quota usage on the [Quotas](https://console.developers.google.com/iam-admin/quotas?pli=1&project=google.com:api-project-314373636293&folder=&organizationId=) page in the API Console.
 It is not possible to monitor quota usage via metadata returned in the API response.